-Paula Harris and The Beat Tramps wow their audiences night after night by packing the same kind of punch and energy bigger horn bands normally do Mixed with all the texture one would expect from a trio.
+Paula Harris and her acoustic experience wow their audiences night after night by packing the same kind of punch and energy bigger horn bands normally do, Mixed with all the texture one would expect from a trio.
 That they do it in an acoustic format is even more astounding!
 Their tight arrangements, virtuoso players and the out-of-the-box fusion of Jazz, Blues and Soul have carved them their own niche because there is simply nothing like them…anywhere!

 After Paula burst into the scene when she brought home top three honors at 2012’s International Blues Challenge and won the Monterey Blues Festival’s “Battle of the Bands” competition the same week, Her debut release “Turning on the Naughty” in 2013 garnered her a Blues Music Award nomination, a Blues Blast Music Award nomination, the Sean Costello Rising Star Award nod, airplay on more than 3000 stations worldwide and an invitation to kick off the prestigious Blues Music Awards Ceremony that year.
 Their performance there stopped people in their tracks at the annual Memphis TN event.
 The Album was also voted "Best Female Blues Album" on A1 blues and the Internationally syndicated radio show "The Blues Mobile" run by Dan Aykroyd picked them as his "Blues Breaker/Favorite New Release".
 She's also received Six Northern California Entertainers and Music Awards nods.
 This year, Paula was nominated for"Best Blues Band of the Year" and won "Best Female Blues Vocalist" at the 2018 Northern California Entertainers and Music Awards.